 - Research the keywords that you use – include them in the product title and description where applicable.

-For more, check out WordStream’s Complete Beginner’s Guide to Amazon Advertising and 3 Amazon Seller ‘Tips Of The Trade’ For Small Business.
+For more, check out WordStream’s Complete Beginner’s Guide to Amazon Advertising, How to Get the Amazon Buy Box, and 3 Amazon Seller ‘Tips Of The Trade’ For Small Business.

 2. Optimize your organic listings on Amazon and eBay

 According to WorldFirst, it is important to: